CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4B - Appearance.md

 ```
 Where $m_{\text{Sun}}$ is the apparent magnitude of the Sun at $1 \text{ AU}$, $a$ is the [albedo](https://en.wikipedia.org/wiki/Albedo) of the planet, a value between $0$ and $1$ describing how much light it reflects (i.e. how white the planet is), $r$ is the radius of the planet, and $d_0$ is the length of $1 \text{ AU}$, approximately $149,600,000,000\text{ m}$.

+Note that this formula is a great approximation, for example the Moon of Earth has a brighter half and a darker half, so the albedo is not the same depending on which side is visible (i.e. depends on the elongation from the Sun).
+This is not reflected in the formula, which assumes all bodeis to have uniform albedo.

 Then, the apparent magnitude can be calculated by:
 ```math
 m = H + 5\log_{10}\left(\frac{d_{PS} \cdot d_{PO}}{d_0^2}\right) - 2.5\log_{10}(q(\alpha))\tag{66}